Patrick14Trani/MOTW-Character-Creator/Sessions/The Lucky Charms.md

 The ending goals:
 	Find the nephew
-	Figure out what the shady individuals ar and kick them out of town
+	Figure out what the shady individuals are and kick them out of town

 ## The Monster
 A gang of [[Leprechuans]] known as the [[The Fifth Leaf]].
 They are pushing magic drugs referred to as '[[Lucky Charms]]'.
 They are also kidnapping and attempting to enslave those who they find lurking about.
 In time they wish to have entire control over the town.
 They are being led by [[Torna Teal]].